kyverno/website/content/en/docs/Writing policies/tips.md

 ## Validate

-* When developing your `validate` policies, it's easiest to set `validationFailureAction: enforce` so when testing you can see the results immediately without having to look at a report.
+* When developing your `validate` policies, it's easiest to set `validationFailureAction: Enforce` so when testing you can see the results immediately without having to look at a report.

-* Before deploying into production, ensure you have `validationFailureAction: audit` so the policy doesn't have unintended consequences.
+* Before deploying into production, ensure you have `validationFailureAction: Audit` so the policy doesn't have unintended consequences.

 * `validate` rules have no precedence/overriding behavior, so even though a rule may be written to either allow or deny a resource/action, one cannot counteract the other.
 For example, a rule written to ensure all images come from registry `reg.corp.com` and another rule written to ensure they do **not** come from `reg.corp.com` will effectively render all image pulls impossible and nothing will run.
 Where the rule is defined is irrelevant.